 Most Common Causes of Car Accidents in Texas

-Texas roads are busy, and unfortunately, accidents happen all too often.
+Texas roads are busy, and unfortunately, auto accidents happen all too often.
 Here are some of the most common causes of car accidents in Texas:

 - Speeding: Driving above the speed limit reduces your reaction time and stopping distance.
 It is harder to avoid collision, especially in unexpected situations.
 In 2023, speeding was a factor in 138,927 crashes in Texas, with 23,558 resulting in possible injuries.
+Auto accidents are on the rise.

 - Driving While Intoxicated (DWI): Alcohol and drugs impair judgment, coordination, and reaction time.
 Even a little bit of impairment increases your risk of causing a serious accident.
 In 2023, 1,090 fatalities occurred in crashes involving drivers under the influence of alcohol, totaling 25.45% of all traffic deaths in Texas.
+Speaking to personal injury attorneys in such a case can help ease the tension.

 - Aggressive driving